Arun89-crypto/rsnake/Readme.md

 ---- /target
 ---- Cargo.toml
 ---- config.json
+---- score.txt
 ---- Readme.md
 ```

 - `draw.rs` : This file contains all the functions that allow to create the block and rectangle using the piston_window library.
 - `game.rs` : This file contains all the functions that are related to Game and it also contains the functions to check the snake state.
 - `snake.rs` : This file contains all the functions related to updating the state of the snake and checking the current state.
 - `main.rs` : This file contains all the main functions to init the game and make the canvas to render a window.
 - `config.json` : This file contains the config for the game.
+- `score.txt` : This file tracks the score.

 **CONFIG file :**